nodejs/node/deps/npm/doc/files/package.json.md

     { "license" : "(ISC OR GPL-3.0)" }

-If you are using a license that hasn't been assigned an SPDX identifier, or if you are using a custom license, use the following valid SPDX expression:
+If you are using a license that hasn't been assigned an SPDX identifier, or if you are using a custom license, use a string value like this one:

     { "license" : "SEE LICENSE IN <filename>" }